surface-ui/surface/README.md

 end
 ```

-In order to have Surface functions and macros avaialble in regular Phoenix views,
+In order to have `~H` available for any Phoenix view, add the following import to your web
-add the following import to your web file in `lib/my_app_web.ex`:
+file in `lib/my_app_web.ex`:

 ```elixir
   # lib/my_app_web.ex